 SHOWS & EVENTS

-In addition to his one-man shows, writing and directing for theatre and radio, and presenting and acting on some of the UK's most popular radio and TV shows, Trevor coaches other stand up comics, and speaks at schools, universities and businesses.
-Most notably, he followed in the footsteps of The Dalai Lama, Bill Clinton and Kermit the Frog in addressing the world famous Oxford Union on the meaning of life, refuting Descarte's maxim 'Cogito ergo sum' by tipping a glass of water over his head!
+In addition to writing, directing, stand up and acting, Trevor sometimes speaks in schools and businesses on the mysteries of creativity and humour.
+Perhaps most notably, he followed in the footsteps of The Dalai Lama, Bill Clinton and Kermit the Frog in addressing the world famous Oxford Union on "the meaning of life", refuting Descarte's maxim 'Cogito ergo sum' by tipping a glass of water over his head.

 The Sunday Times

 'He has a totally unique wellspring of gags.
-In a different league really’ — 'Tiene su propia fuente de humor, pertenece a otro nivel'
+In a different league really.’

 London Is Funny